OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 1. GlobalAdmin

-2. OrganizationAdmin

    a.
+Each domain instance of OS2IoT has exactly 1 user with this permission.

+2. OrganizationApplicationAdmin

+   a.
 This relates to a single organization
+   b.
+This relates to a list of users within that organization.
+Access is granted to parts of the system requiring this permission

-3. Write
+3. OrganizationGatewayAdmin

    a.
 This relates to a single organization
    b.
+This relates to a list of users within that organization.
+Access is granted to parts of the system requiring this permission

+4. OrganizationUserAdmin

+   a.
+This relates to a single organization
-This relates to a list of applications within that organization
+   b.
+This relates to a list of users within that organization.
+Access is granted to parts of the system requiring this permission

-4. Read
+5. Read

    a.
 This relates to a single organization
    b.
 This relates to a list of applications within that organization